wints/flink-web-updates/introduction.md

 **First, 2 types of datasets**

-+ Unbounded: Data that’s produced continuously and without a defined end point
-+ Bounded: Data that’s finite and should be considered complete
++ Unbounded: Infinite datasets that are appended to continuously
++ Bounded: Finite, unchanging datasets

-Many real-world datasets are unbounded datasets.
+Many real-word data sets that are traditionally thought of as bounded or “batch” data are in reality unbounded datasets.
 This is true whether the data is stored in a sequence of directories on HDFS or in a log-based system like Apache Kafka.

-Examples include but are not limited to:
+Examples of unbounded datasets include but are not limited to:

 + End users interacting with mobile or web applications
 + Physical sensors providing measurements